dsh2dsh/zrepl/README.md

     keep_receiver:
   ```

-  which keeps all snapshots, now it's possible to omit `pruning:` at all, or one
+  which keeps all snapshots, now it's possible to omit `pruning:` at all, or
-  of `keep_sender:` or `keep_receiver:`.
-In this case zrepl will early abort
+  just one of `keep_sender:` or `keep_receiver:`.
+In this case zrepl will early
-  pruning and mark it as done.
+  abort pruning and mark it as done.

   Originally zrepl requests all snapshots and does nothing after that, because
   pruning configured to keep all snapshots, but anyway it spends some time